ibm-cloud-docs/containers/cs_uc_transport.md

 **Step 4: Deliver continuously across the globe**
 * {{site.data.keyword.contdelivery_full}} helps Developers to quickly provision an integrated toolchain, by using customizable, shareable templates with tools from IBM, third parties, and open source.
 Automate builds and tests, controlling quality with analytics.
 * After Developers build and test the apps in their Development and Test clusters, they use the IBM CI/CD toolchains to deploy apps into Production clusters across the globe.
-* {{site.data.keyword.containerlong_notm}} provides easy rollout and roll-back of apps.
+* {[product_name_notm}} provides easy rollout and roll-back of apps.
 Tailored apps are deployed to meet regional requirements through the intelligent routing and load balancing of Istio.
-* Built-in HA tools in {{site.data.keyword.containerlong_notm}} balance the workload within each geographic region, including self-healing and load balancing.
+* Built-in HA tools in {[product_name_notm}} balance the workload within each geographic region, including self-healing and load balancing.

 **Results**
 * With tools like the chatbot, the HR team proved to their workforce that innovation was part of the corporate culture, not just buzz words.
 * Authenticity with personalization in the site addressed the changing expectations of the airline’s workforce today.
 * Last-minute updates to the HR site, including ones that driven by the employees chatbot conversations, went live quickly because Developers were pushing changes at least 10 times daily.
 * With infrastructure management taken care of by IBM, the Development team was freed up to deliver the site in only 3 weeks.